How will you know when it's time to evacuate your property or activate your emergency plan?

 Decide who has the authority to activate the emergency management plan, and what steps that person (or persons) will take to initiate activities.

-Include these decisions in your Emergency management plan template (PDF 23.38 KB).
+Include these decisions in your emergency management plan.

 Put in place a system to monitor your identified triggers such as: